nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 More features will be added to the App so keep it updated!

-### Who is eligible for SG Courts Mobile App?
+### Who can use SG Courts Mobile App?

-The users who are eligible for SG Courts Mobile App are the existing eLitigation subscribers.
+Existing eLitigation subscribers.

 ### Is the SG Courts Mobile App free?